ProntoJuan/asana-automation-server/README.md

 1. Clone the repository
 2. Assure you have installed Node -v `20.11.0`
-3. Assure you have installed `ngrok`
+3. Assure you have installed `ngrok` ( just for local development )

 ## 🛠️ Local development